 In achieving this mission, the PSP is aided by the enforcement efforts of the Pennsylvania Public Utility Commission (PUC) and select municipal departments.
 The PSP is the Lead Agency and the only one funded by the Basic and Incentive portion of the grant.
 While local municipal agencies and the PUC participate in various statewide roadside inspections throughout the year, they are not funded for driver/vehicle inspection activity; however, PUC receives funding for the sole purpose of conducting New Entrant Safety Audits.

-Pennsylvania continues to strive to reduce the number of large truck and bus fatalities through sustained roadside inspections, enforcement activity, public outreach and educational presentations
+Pennsylvania continues to strive to reduce the number of large truck and bus fatalities through sustained roadside inspections, enforcement activity, public outreach and educational presentations last updated on: 6/9/2021 2:33:54 PM

 No changes